 The male-to-female ratio is 1.1:1 to 1.4:1.

-According to Surveillance, Epidemiology and End Results (SEER) and Medical Research Council (MRC) data, the median age of patients with CML is 66 years.
+According to Surveillance, Epidemiology, and End Results (SEER) program and Medical Research Council (MRC) data, the median age of patients with CML is 66 years.
 However, most patients who are admitted to medical therapy studies are 50 to 60 years old (median: approximately 53 years).
 Patients in bone marrow transplantation (BMT) studies are usually younger (median age: approximately 40 years).

 The cause of CML is unclear.
 Some associations with genetic and environmental factors have been reported, but in most cases no causative factors can be identified.

 There is little evidence linking genetic factors to CML.
 Offspring of parents with CML do not have a higher incidence of CML than does the general population.

 Nuclear and radiation exposures, including therapeutic radiation, have been associated with the development of CML.
 Exposure to chemicals has not been consistently associated with greater risk.